stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 ## How it works

 MIDI-KIT provides two interchangeable scripting engines.
-Both expose the same MIDI / input / trig / param / number API described further down, so the only thing that differs between them is the language syntax and a few language-specific details.
+Both expose the same `midi` / `midiOut` / `input` / `trig` / `param` / `number` / `rack` API described further down, so the only thing that differs between them is the language syntax and a few language-specific details.

 | Engine | Language | Underlying interpreter |
 | ------ | -------- | ---------------------- |